Denton, Norfolk: Village Life

-Despite its small population, Denton has an extremely active community and even won the 2008 Pride in Norfolk Award for a village under 500 people in population.
-The village went on to win the 2009 Calor Village of the Year Competition.
+Denton won the 2008 Pride in Norfolk Award for a village under 500 people in population.
+The village went on to win the 2009 Calor Village of the Year competition.

+Denton is a very active community, win lots of Clubs etc. Further details are provided on the Village Website.

+Governance

+Denton is part of the electoral ward of Ditchingham & Earsham for local elections and is part of the district of South Norfolk.

+The village's national constituency is Waveney Valley which has been represented by the Green Party's Adrian Ramsay MP since 2024.

 War Memorial

-Denton war memorial takes the form of a carved marble plaque inside St. Mary's Church.
-It lists the following names for the First World War:
+Denton's war memorial is a marble plaque inside St. Mary's Church.
+The memorial lists the following names for the First World War: